-- a) Incomplete SFEFs with insufficient documentation was due to an oversight on the recordkeeping staff's part. - b) The recordkeeping staff was unaware that the principal could not approve her own expenditures.
-The principal strictly enforces staff obtaining pre-approval for school expenses.
-Cases where pre-approval was not obtained were few. - c) Staff members either were unaware or failed to obtain the tax exempt card prior to making purchases. - d) There were instances where the recordkeeping staff voided physical checks due to printing errors and forgot to enter the check number in SFO.
+- A. According to the recordkeeping staff, generally errors in SFEF documentation are highlighted, documented and communicated to the preparer at the time of SFEF submission for correction.
+SFEFs that were processed with inadequate documentation was an oversight.
+Staff hurriedly submitted SFEFs without allowing sufficient time to ensure adequate review of supporting documents accompanying SFEFs.
+Incomplete SFEFs with insufficient documentation that were maintained on record was due to an oversight on the recordkeeping staff's part. - B. The recordkeeping staff was unaware that the principal could not approve her own expenditures.
+Staff members ordered items without preapproval to ensure they received the products by the event date.
+Sufficient time was not permitted to facilitate the preapproval process. - C. Staff members failed to obtain the sales tax exempt card prior to making purchases.
+A staff member made a purchase at Costco and did not have a card in the name of the school to ensure her purchase was tax exempt. - D. There were instances where the recordkeeping staff voided physical checks due to printing errors and forgot to enter the check number in SFO.